Amazing Golf Tournament Ideas You Can Use This Season

 - Free merchandise with your logo

-Email is one of the best ways to get the word out about your upcoming tournament and offer an easy way for people to book their spots.
-If you’re using modern management software, you’ll be able to segment your list of contacts and then send that group a targeted invitation email with a call-to-action button that brings them into the booking engine.
+Email is one of the best ways to get the word out about your upcoming tournament and offers an easy way for people to book their spots.
+If you’re using modern management software, you’ll be able to segment your list of contacts and then send that group a targeted invitation email with an engaging subject line and a call-to-action button that brings them into the booking engine.

 - How much money was raised for charity